Fable3/c4-final-project/README.md

 After implementing UpdateTodo, it didn't update the database, and I couldn't find any error message in CloudWatch.
 Searching the Knowledge Base I found that "name" attribute was replaced with ExpressionAttributeName, so I implemented it as well, but it didn't help.
 Logging the result revealed that I simply forgot to add ".promise()" to the end of the update call.
 After fixing, I could see the "done" flag updating in DynamoDB on AWS Console.

-The last function was `GenerateUploadUrl`, I used the signed URL creation routine from the course 5, and the update from UpdateTodo in one function in `business_logic/GenerateUploadURL.ts`.
+The last function was `GenerateUploadUrl`, I used the signed URL creation routine from the course 5, and the update from UpdateTodo in one function in `aws_access/GenerateUploadURL.ts`.
 I've set both dynamodb:UpdateItem and s3:PutObject in the iamRoleStatements of the lamda function.
 This one worked on first try.

+Next step was to enable authorization for all functions.
+The first try reported `error:0909006C:PEM routines:get_name:no start line` in CloudWatch.
+I've fixed the new-lines in the certificate and it was working afterwards.

 ## Project Rubric